pmeeny/CI-MS3-FootballMemories/README.md

 ## Scope
 ### User Stories Potential or Existing Customer
 The user stories for the website user "regular user" (a potential or existing customer) are described as follows:
-- User Story 1.1: As an regular user the navigation bar is displayed with a logo on all pages for easy navigation, with a burger menu on mobile devices
+- User Story 1.1: As a regular user the navigation bar is displayed with a logo on all pages for easy navigation, with a burger menu on mobile devices
-- User Story 1.2: As an regular user the navigation item selected is highlighted User Story 1.3: As an regular user, when logged out, the home/landing page is the default page and there are three options with a logo, Home, Login, Register displayed
+- User Story 1.2: As a regular user the navigation item selected is highlighted
+- User Story 1.3: As a regular user, when logged out, the home/landing page is the default page and there are three options with a logo, Home, Login, Register displayed
-- User Story 1.4: As an regular user, when logged out, the memories page is the default page and there are six options with a logo: Memories, Add Memory, Tournaments, Profile, Dashboard, Logout
+- User Story 1.4: As a regular user, when logged out, the memories page is the default page and there are six options with a logo: Memories, Add Memory, Tournaments, Profile, Dashboard, Logout
-- User Story 1.5: As an regular user, when I am logged into the site, and I click Logout I am succesfully logged out of the site, and brought to the home/landing page, and the navigation bar is updated with three options with a logo, Home, Login, Register
+- User Story 1.5: As a regular user, when I am logged into the site, and I click Logout I am succesfully logged out of the site, and brought to the home/landing page, and the navigation bar is updated with three options with a logo, Home, Login, Register
-- User Story 1.6: As an regular user, when I am logged into the site and I click the back button I am automatically redirected to the home/landing page, and the navigation bar is updated with three options with a logo, Home, Login, Register
+- User Story 1.6: As a regular user, when I am logged into the site and I click the back button I am automatically redirected to the home/landing page, and the navigation bar is updated with three options with a logo, Home, Login, Register

 ### User Stories Website Owner
 The user stories for the website owner(admin user) are described as follows:
 There is a lot of overlap between the two user types, the admin user however has more administrative rights throughout
 - User Story 1.1: As an admin user the navigation bar is displayed with a logo on all pages for easy navigation, with a burger menu on mobile devices
-- User Story 1.2: As an admin user the navigation item selected is highlighted User Story 1.3: As an admin user, when logged out, the home/landing page is the default page and there are three options with a logo, Home, Login, Register displayed
+- User Story 1.2: As an admin user the navigation item selected is highlighted
+- User Story 1.3: As an admin user, when logged out, the home/landing page is the default page and there are three options with a logo, Home, Login, Register displayed
 - User Story 1.4: As an admin user, when logged out, the memories page is the default page and there are six options with a logo: Memories, Add Memory, Tournaments, Profile, Dashboard, Logout
 - User Story 1.5: As an admin user, when I am logged into the site, and I click Logout I am succesfully logged out of the site, and brought to the home/landing page, and the navigation bar is updated with three options with a logo, Home, Login, Register
 - User Story 1.6: As an admin user, when I am logged into the site and I click the back button I am automatically redirected to the home/landing page, and the navigation bar is updated with three options with a logo, Home, Login, Register